 Extra food from the kitchen

 Again this can all go to the compost pile or to your animals.
-For instance, we eat apples every morning with breakfast and always give the chickens the apple core when we finish.
+For instance, we eat apples every morning with breakfast and since chickens can eat apples, we always give them the core when we finish.

 Chicken Coop & Goat Stall clean up